aweng09/inst377groupproject/README.md

 Here is a breakdown of the different segments you’ll track down on our website:

-Home Page: Our Home Page fills in as a center point where you can access all the most recent match predictions, news updates, and highlights.
-It gives a fast outline of forthcoming fixtures and ongoing outcomes, guaranteeing you never think twice when it comes to your favorite teams.
+Home Page: Our Home Page fills in as a center point where you can access the upcoming matches and the current standings.
+It gives a fast outline of the current state of the Premier League, guaranteeing you never think twice when it comes to your favorite teams.

 Rankings Page:  Plunge into the Rankings segment to find where each group remains in the league table.
-From strong competitors to underdogs, this segment offers an itemized breakdown of teak standings, points earned, and objective differentials, giving important insights into the present status of the league.
+From strong competitors to underdogs, this segment offers an itemized breakdown of the standings, points earned, and objective differentials, giving important insights into the present status of the league.

 Calculator: Need to do some predicting?
 Our Calculator device permits you to anticipate hypothetical match results based on a number of factors (_e.g., current standings, home/away records, history of the fixture)_.
 Whether you're arranging your fantasy football setup or dissecting the effect of a draw or triumph, our number cruncher makes it simple to investigate different potential outcomes.